sebglazebrook/fuzz/README.md

 - know how many pending filter events are in play and when 0 allow blocking of main thread when waiting for keyboard input
 - can the continuous filter return a reference to the FilteredDirectory??
+- send filter matches as events and sort/aggregate them outside of the filter
+- don't include matches listed in .gitignore